aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 ![title](../assets/images/screenshots/red_channel_average_counts.png)

-#### Dominant Intensity per channel
+#### Mode Intensity per channel

-Besides averaging the intensity per annotation, the highest occurring value of the intensity of the annotation can also be used to analyse the colour of the annotation.
+Besides averaging the intensity per annotation, the highest occurring value (mode) of the intensity of the annotation can also be used to analyse the colour of the annotation.

 ![title](../assets/images/screenshots/red_channel_dominant_counts.png)